 Currently, teachers at Clark are certified to teach various subjects at different grade levels.
-A teacher in 8th grade who is certified to teach one subject might also teach 5th, 6th, or 7th grade level classes.
 Students are provided the opportunity to know more teachers throughout the school day while teachers have opportunities to interact with all of the students within Clark's population.
 Students are provided with a chance to participate in all advanced core curriculum classes at the middle school level.
 Math students are given an opportunity to receive high school credit for taking algebra (grade 8).

 Clark Middle School is the home of several Special Education programs.
 Students diagnosed with Autism Spectrum Disorder, as well as Emotionally Disabled, Specific Learning Disabled, Mild Cognitive Disability, Orthopedically Impaired, Visually Impaired, Hearing Impaired, Speech and Language Impairment, Moderate to Severe Cognitive Disability, Multiple Disability and Other Health Impairment attend programs that are provided at Clark.
 The Structured Learning Program for students with Autism has been recognized as one of three instructional sites for the State of Indiana.
 In addition, the therapeutic Synergy program is designed as a school program providing an education for students with emotional needs.
-Individual therapies are also incorporated throughout the day for Clark students.
+Individual therapies are also incorporated throughout the day for Clark students